metasepi/metasepi-website/en/posts/2020-10-14-avoid-freebsd-security-issue.md

 ---
-title: ATS2 and VeriFast avoid some of vulnerabilities on FreeBSD
+title: ATS2 and VeriFast avoid some of FreeBSD vulnerabilities
-description: Vulnerabilities may be avoided, if it is written by ATS2 or verified by VeriFast.
+description: We can mechanically avoid 16% of vulnerabilities without code review.
 tags: ats, verifast, security, vulnerability, freebsd, kernel, postmortem
 ---